 I tied some shorter and some longer, just depending on how I wanted it to look.
 I wanted to have a staggered look.

-By tying them the way I did, I can move them around still even though the are tied on.
+By tying the salt dough ornaments the way I did, I can move them around still even though the are tied on.
 I took both ends of the twine from a snowflake and wrapped it around the garland piece of twine.

 And that is it.
 I added some pine boughs to my mantel to add some simple Christmas decor.